 Your payment can either be sent as a general donation which ILM will use as and where most appropriate (this could be used for any of the charity’s emergency appeals, general campaigns or other areas), or to support a specific cause.
-The ILM team, in many cases, can offer follow up information on how your donation has been used and the difference it has helped make to the lives of our brothers and sisters both here in the United Kingdom and around the world.
+The ILM team, in many cases, can provide feedback on how your donation has been used and the difference it has helped make to the lives of our brothers and sisters both here in the United Kingdom and around the world.

 Please head to our donations page to make your payment and ILM will ensure that the funds will be used in the best interests of Allah (SWT) and the wider Islamic community.